-- Failing to enrol or re-enrol for your course - Withdrawing or taking a break in your studies - Repeating failed units without attendance - Failing your course without any further opportunities to repeat - Low levels of engagement on your course, including attendance in timetabled classes - Completing your course earlier than the end date on your CAS
+- Failing to enrol or re-enrol for your course. - Withdrawing or taking a break from your studies. - Repeating failed units without attendance. - Failing your course without any further opportunities to repeat.

+- Low levels of engagement on your course.

+- Completing your course earlier than the end date on your CAS.

+- Switching to another immigration category.

-In most of the above scenarios, where the University has reported a change based on you not actively studying via your CAS number, UKVI will write to you confirming when your visa will be cancelled.
+In most of the above scenarios, where the University has reported the change, UKVI will write to you confirming when your visa will be cancelled.
 This is known as a curtailment.

-For further information please see: mmu.ac.uk/international/ visa-changes
+For further information, please see: mmu.ac.uk/international/visa-changes